The Quest for Regulatory Equality

 Leigh Day's Regulatory & Disciplinary team, in conjunction with Dave Neita, Peter Herbert of the Society of Black Lawyers, Professor Gus John and representatives from other interest groups, looked at the issues of the disproportionate impact of regulation on BAME lawyers afresh.

 The first of our two online debates took place on 11 November 2020.
-The second event will discuss the SRA's updated EDI statistics - register to take part
+The second event will discuss the SRA's updated EDI statistics.

 As promised, you now have exclusive access to additional content that we’d like to share with you in advance of the event.